García Álvarez de Toledo y Osorio: Biography

 He started his military career under the command of Andrea Doria in the galleys of Naples, as commander of two ships.
 In 1535, already the commander of six galleys, he distinguished himself in the battles of La Goletta, Tunis, Algiers, Sfax, Calibria y Mebredia.
 After this he was named Capitain General of the Galleys of Naples.

 He was Capitain General of the expedition to Greece, and Capitán General del Mar, a title he received in 1544 after having fought Hayreddin Barbarossa.
 He was Viceroy of Catalonia between 1558 and 1564.
-He then became Colonel General of the Infantry of the Kingdom of Naples and finally, between 1564 and 1566, Viceroy of Sicily.
+He then became Colonel General of the Infantry of the Kingdom of Naples and finally, after his conquest of Peñón de Vélez de la Gomera in 1564, Viceroy of Sicily.

-As Viceroy of Sicily he accomplished his two greatest achievements: the conquest of Peñón de Vélez de la Gomera in 1564, and the relief of the Siege of Malta (1565).
+As Viceroy of Sicily he accomplished his greatest achievement, the relief of the Siege of Malta (1565).
 For this he received from King Philip II of Spain the titles Duke of Fernandina and Prince of Montalbán on 24 December 1569.
 He died at Naples in 1577.

-Marriage and children
+Marriage and issue

 In 1552, in Naples, the Duke married Donna Vittoria Colonna, the daughter of Don Ascanio Colonna, 2nd Duke of Paliano, and Giovanna d'Aragona and the niece of famed poet and diplomat Vittoria Colonna, with whom she shares a name.
 They had six children: